lukasroegner/homebridge-tedee/README.md

 **defaultLatchName** (optional): Lets you customize the name of the unlatch mechanism.
 Useful for the Alexa plugin, which does not detect changes of service names in HomeKit.
 Defaults to `Latch`.

 **updateInterval**: The interval in seconds at which the lock state is updated from the API.
-Defaults to `30` seconds.
+Defaults to `15` seconds.

 ## Usage

 * When you change the HomeKit switch to locked, the smart lock with lock the door.
-* When you change the HomeKit switch from locked to unlocked, you have the unlatching enabled ("pull spring" in the Tedee app) and the corresponding setting in the `config.json` is enabled (`unlatchFromLockedToUnlocked`), then the lock will unlatch.
-Otherwise, the door will only unlock, not unlatch.
+* When you change the HomeKit switch from locked to unlocked, the smart door will unlock the door.
+If you have "auto pull spring" enabled in the Tedee app, it will also unlatch.
 * When you change the HomeKit switch from unlocked to unlocked, you have the unlatching enabled ("pull spring" in the Tedee app) and the corresponding setting in the `config.json` is enabled (`unlatchFromUnlockedToUnlocked`), then the lock will unlatch.
 * If you enabled the second switch for the latch in the `config.json` (`unlatchLock`), you can change the switch to unlocked in order to unlatch the door.
 This only works if you have unlatching enabled ("pull spring") in the Tedee app.
+* Changing the the second switch for the latch to unlocked when the door is locked, nothing is done.

 ## Thanks